manan5657/manan5657/README.md

 - 💬 Ask me about **Machine Learning, Web Development, and Interdisciplinary Research**

-- 📄 Know about my experiences [https://www.mananbhasin.me/assets/MananBhasinUpdatedResume.pdf](https://www.mananbhasin.me/assets/MananBhasinUpdatedResume.pdf)
+- 📄 Know about my experiences [My Resume](https://www.mananbhasin.me/assets/MananUpdatedPlacementResume.pdf)

 - ⚡ Thanks **I want to say thank you to my Pookie Bhaiya (aka ChatGPT) for answering all my technical questions and helping me along the way.**